a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

   config.vm.provision "shell", path: "install-iis.ps1", run: "once"
 ```

-This configuration setting tell Vagrant to run `install-iis.ps1`, but only one time.
+This configuration setting tells Vagrant to run `install-iis.ps1`, but only one time.
 This makes sense here, because we don't want to attempt to install IIS every time the system boots.

 The `Vagrantfile`, (excluding comments) should now look like this: